15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 When To Visit Dubrovnik Old Town

-Dubrovnik is best explored from May to early October, avoiding the peak season where possible (July and August) and crowds.
+Dubrovnik is best explored from May to mid October, avoiding the peak season where possible (July and August) and crowds.
 If you’re visiting the old town in Dubrovnik for the day, early morning or late afternoon is ideal – you’ll miss the cruise ship hours.

 Personally, I prefer the beginning of summer, when the evenings are lighter, beaches are opening up, and you can visit the Croatian Islands!